 All the covers depict protagonists in the urban environment.
-Thereabout, flashes, fireballs, and bolts of lightning tell the reader it is fantasy.
+Thereabout, flashes, fireballs, and lightning bolts tell the reader fantasy.

 Young adult fantasy book cover design

 Young adult fantasy refers to the audience from twelve to eighteen years old.
-The subject matter of this subgenre is the experience, and age of the protagonist combined with magic.
-The authors usually write about significant for teenagers topics, such as first love, friendship, identity, etc. For this reason, designers reflect these elements on the young adult fantasy book covers.
+The subject matter of this subgenre is the experience and age of the protagonist combined with magic.
+The authors usually write about essential topics for teenagers, such as first love, friendship, identity, etc. For this reason, designers reflect these elements on the young adult fantasy book covers.

-As we can see, the design focuses on either imagery or eye-catching typography.
-Designers implement a wide range of colors, often opting for saturated ones.
-The feel of the unreal or magic world is not always apparent.
-Yet, its presence is conveyed through sparkles, glows, gleam, and shine.
+As we can see, the design focuses on either imagery of eye-catching typography.
+In addition, designers implement a wide range of colors, often opting for saturated ones.
+As a result, the feel of the unreal or magic world is not always apparent.
+Yet, its presence is conveyed through sparkles, glows, gleams, and shine.

 Paranormal fantasy or paranormal romance book cover design

-Paranormal fantasy, known also as paranormal romance, is a mix and mingle of the romantic story, metaphysics, and mystic phenomena.
-The designer may use certain colors or imagery elements to display them on the cover design.
+Paranormal fantasy, also known as paranormal romance, mix and mingle with romantic stories, metaphysics, and mystic phenomena.
+The designer may use specific colors or imagery elements to display them on the cover design.